OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 Configuring the System Datastore
 --------------------------------

-Filesystem datastores can work with a system datastore that uses either the shared or the SSH transfer drivers, note that:
+Filesystem datastores can work with a System Datastore that uses either the shared or the SSH transfer drivers, note that:

-* Shared drivers for the **system** datastore enables live-migrations, but it could demand a high-performance NAS.
+* Shared drivers for the System Datastore enables live-migrations, but it could demand a high-performance NAS.
-* SSH drivers for the **system** datastore may increase deployment/shutdown times but all the operations are performed locally, so improving performance in general.
+* SSH drivers for the System Datastore may increase deployment/shutdown times but all the operations are performed locally, so improving performance in general.
+Note that even if live-migration is not supported, regular migration is, which has the same effect (memory state is not lost).

 See more details on the :ref:`System Datastore Guide <system_ds>`

-Configuring the FileSystem Datastores
+Configuring the Filesystem Datastores
 -------------------------------------

 The first step to create a filesystem datastore is to set up a template file for it.
 In the following table you can see the valid configuration attributes for a filesystem datastore.
 The datastore type is set by its drivers, in this case be sure to add ``DS_MAD=fs``.